The purpose of the ISSA is to stimulate and advance the general welfare and

 front of snowmobilers lobbying on behalf of the sport in Iowa.
 In 2002, the

-association hired its own lobbyist, the Des Moines area law firm of Heller and
+association hired its own lobbyist, Des Moines area lawyers Mike Heller and

-Feltner, to keep an eye on snowmobiling interests at the State Capitol.
-Members
+Paula Feltner, to keep an eye on snowmobiling interests at the State Capitol.

-also receive a free subscription to the Iowa Snowmobiler magazine, the official
+Members also receive a free subscription to the Iowa Snowmobiler magazine, the

 |Board of Directors